comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

   * If Zac or someone else has made changes to the same file and some are at the lines, a repository tool like Git will prevent Imogen copying the file back, will merge any lines that do not conflict, and will show her lines that do conflict.
 She then needs to **resolve** those conflicts.
   ![figs/file_overwrite_with_conflict_detection.png](figs/file_overwrite_with_conflict_detection.png)
   As a quick note, Git has both **commits** and **pushes**.
 Each user maintains a local copy of a repository on their machine.
 They *commit* code to the local repository, and then when they are happy, they *push* it to the server.
 3. **Branches and merges**: If Imogen wants to make some changes to the source code that will take a few weeks, she may want to keep pushing her changes to the repository to avoid losing her work.
-However, she may not want everyone else to use those changes yet; for example, they aren't complete or she hasn't tested them -- this would interfere with others' code.
+However, she may not want everyone else to use those changes yet; for example, they aren't complete or she hasn't tested them, this would interfere with others' code.
 In this case, she can create a **branch** of the repository, where she can continue to push changes just to that branch, which doesn't affect everyone else.
 Once she is happy, she can **merge** her branch into the main branch of the repository.
-Again, if there are conflicts, she will not be able to merge until she resolved them.
+If there are conflicts, she will not be able to merge until she resolved them.

 ### Branches

 As an example of using **branches**, consider Imogen working for an organisation that has a successful web application.
 They want to add new features, fix bugs, etc., regularly.
 They release new versions every few days on average to fix bugs.
-Imagine they want to go from version V1 to version V1.1 by adding two features, which we'll call features A and B. Imogen estimates it will take about 4 weeks to implement these.
+Imagine, they want to go from version V1 to version V1.1 by adding two features, which we'll call features A and B. Imogen estimates it will take about 4 weeks to implement these.

 They may have (at least) three branches:
 1. **Main branch**: This is the primary branch where the stable, production-ready code resides.
 Changes here are thoroughly tested and reviewed.
-It would be a VBI (very bad idea) for Imogen to start coding those new features directly on the main branch --- customers would see partially implemented features, probably with bugs.
+It would be a VBI (very bad idea) for Imogen to start coding those new features directly on the main branch; customers would see partially implemented features, probably with bugs.
 2. **Development branch**: Used for integrating new features and bug fixes before they are merged into the main branch.
 This branch is less stable than the main branch but more stable than feature branches.
 However, it would be a bad idea (BI) for Imogen to start adding features directly to this, as other developers in the organisation are also making changes, and it will be difficult for her to test her features while other source code is changing as well.
 3. **Feature branches**: These are created from the development branch for specific features or fixes.
 Developers work on these branches independently, allowing them to make changes without affecting the main or development branches.
 Imogen can create a **feature branch** from the development branch, that is implementing just her features.